syntax-syndicate/codegate-docs/docs/how-to/install.md

 Now that CodeGate is running, proceed to
 [configure your AI assistant/agent](../integrations/index.mdx).

-## Remove CodeGate
+## Uninstall

-If you decide to stop using CodeGate, follow the removal steps for your [integration](../integrations/index.mdx), then stop and remove the CodeGate container and volume:
+If you decide to stop using CodeGate, undo the configuration changes you made to your [integration](../integrations/index.mdx) (usually by removing the API base URL setting or env var), then remove the CodeGate container and volume:

 ```bash
 docker rm -f codegate